Android App Launch Service

 CFG

-Example with the required minimum parameters:
+An example of a config file with the required minimum parameters:

 {